karola3vax/Source2-AntiWallHack/README.md

   <img src="https://img.shields.io/badge/Validation-Staging%20Recommended-yellow" alt="Validation Status" />
 </p>

+# ⚠️ Warning

+This project is just in Alpha phase and yet to be released soon.
+Bugs and technical issues are expected.
+Use it with care.

 # Source2-AntiWallHack

 Source2-AntiWallHack is a CounterStrikeSharp plugin that reduces wallhack advantage by controlling who gets transmitted to each player.
 If a player is truly visible, they are shown normally.
 If they are behind cover and out of line-of-sight, they are hidden from network transmit for that viewer.
 The plugin also uses preload and grace logic to keep peeks smooth and reduce pop-in/flicker, while staying lightweight enough for busy servers.